KeithAOK/endpoint-security-scripts/README.md

-Each script directory contains a README.md with context, compliance relevance, and deployment instructions, along with platform-specific scripts (.sh for macOS/Linux, .ps1 for Windows).
+Each script directory contains a README.md with context, compliance relevance, and deployment instructions, along with platform specific scripts (.sh for macOS/Linux, .ps1 for Windows).

-Scripts are designed to be run via MDM custom command deployment against managed device fleets.
+Scripts are designed to be run via MDM custom command deployment, against managed device fleets.
 Output is captured in the MDM console for review.